Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about nortriptyline and will provide you with a full list of the side-effects which you may experience from taking it.

 - It is usual to take three or four doses of nortriptyline a day, although it can also be prescribed as a single dose to be taken at bedtime.
-The directions for taking it will be printed on the label of the pack of tablets to remind you what the doctor said to you.
+The directions for taking it will be printed on the label of the pack to remind you what the doctor said to you.
 If you have any questions about what dose to take, ask your pharmacist for advice.

 - Your doctor is likely to prescribe you a small dose when you first start taking it, and then increase your dose gradually as your body gets used to it.